AwesomenessXP/clarifying-react-agent/README.md

   - ✅ Make node a protocol/interface so router nodes can use the same blueprint as base node
   - ✅ If the current node has a router node as a child, pass state to it and execute callable
   - ✅ Activate the node in callable result → add to internal buffer (if not init node) → add to active nodes list at barrier
-  - ✅ If the current node has more than one child node → handle parallelism later on
+  - ✅ If the current node has more than one child node → handle parallelism
   - ✅ If the current node has one child → add to internal buffer (if not init node) → add to active nodes list at barrier
 - ✅ Activate next superstep's nodes
   - Visit node children